Overview

 , and are thus skipping __validate__

 function in an account contract to validate the DEPLOY_ACCOUNT transaction for that same contract.
-That is, this function runs at most once throughout the lifecycle of the account.DECLARE
+That is, this function runs at most once throughout the lifecycle of the account.Flow

 function.